Aguascalientes: Sports

 In December 2009, Necaxa was represented on the field and played their final 2009 match within the Primera División (First Division) tier in the 2009 season after losing 1-0 vs Club América.
 Under the rules of regulation, Necaxa would not be able to participate in the First Division competition play in the fall 2009 and spring 2010 year.

 Necaxa's closing spring 2010 league performance had some accomplishments.
 They had an undefeated record at home throughout the fall 2009.
-In the spring 2010 campaign, Necaxa's only loss in the season came against F.C León, Necaxa faced this other soccer team on May 8, 2010 for the second leg of the Bicentennial Closing Spring Tournament of 2010.
-Necaxa won 4-2 on aggregate.
+In the spring 2010 campaign, Necaxa's only loss in the season came against F.C León, Necaxa faced this other soccer team on May 8, 2010, for the second leg of the Bicentennial Closing Spring Tournament of 2010.
+Necaxa won 4–2 on aggregate.
 Necaxa abandoned the Liga de Ascenso and returned to First Division fall 2010 season.
 As a result of this match Necaxa won the bi-championship in the Liga de Ascenso and First Promotion title in their franchise history.

-On April 16, 2011, after a draw 1–1 with Atlante F.C., the club's first key game in 2011, Necaxa could not cumulate enough points in order to evade relegation.
-For a second time, Club Necaxa was relegated to the Liga de Ascenso, the second tier, for the 2011–2012 season.
-One of the biggest soccer to live Judith Ramírez played for this team from 2001–2017.